 Encryption in the Object Store

-The object store (such as Amazon S3, Azure Blob Store, or Oracle Bare Metal Cloud Object Store) usually serves as the primary source of truth for data for our customers.
+The object store (such as Amazon S3, Azure Blob Store, or Oracle Cloud Infrastructure Object Store) usually serves as the primary source of truth for data for our customers.
 Encryption for data at rest is generally up to the cloud provider.
 QDS provides the hooks to integrate with the encryption options provided in the object store itself.

 For Amazon S3, QDS has always supported server side encryption.
 In this option, S3 performs the encryption on writes and the decryption on reads.
 The encryption key is stored within the S3 service.
 Our customers also wanted an option to manage the encryption key itself.
 As a result, we recently added support for client-side encryption via integration with the AWS Key Management Service (KMS).